-Medical school is one of the most challenging paths a student can pursue.
-Typically, as an aspiring medical student, you would complete a four-year bachelor’s degree, study long and hard for the Medical College Admission Test (MCAT), wait anxiously to find out how well you scored, apply to medical schools, wait to find out where you were accepted, and then complete at least four more years of schooling to earn your medical degree.
+Medical school is one of the most challenging paths you can pursue.
+Typically, you would complete a four-year bachelor’s degree, study for the Medical College Admission Test (MCAT), wait anxiously to find out how you scored, apply to medical schools, wait to find out where you get accepted, and then complete at least four more years of schooling to earn your medical degree.

-Rochester Early Medical Scholars (REMS) is an eight-year BA/BS + MD program for outstanding undergraduates who are committed to pursuing a medical career.
-Established in 1991, REMS was the first combined-admission program at Rochester and remains the most competitive.
-Students admitted to REMS are admitted to the University’s School of Medicine and Dentistry upon successful completion of the bachelor’s degree and pre-med core courses, without any of that added stress in the middle.
+Get rid of all that stress in the middle.
+REMS is an eight-year BA/BS + MD program for outstanding undergraduates who are committed to pursuing a medical career.
+Established in 1991, it’s the most competitive combined-admission program at Rochester.
+As a REMS student, you’re admitted to the University’s School of Medicine and Dentistry once you successfully complete your bachelor’s degree and pre-med core courses.

-REMS students also work closely with highly respected faculty members, attend special events, gain hands-on experience in clinics and labs, and earn funding for summer research projects.
+You will also work closely with highly respected faculty members, attend special events, and gain hands-on experience in clinics and labs.

 Applying to the REMS Program

-If you are admitted to the College through Early Decision, you will receive your undergraduate decision letter in mid-December, but your REMS application will follow the regular decision process described here.
-Your acceptance of our Early Decision offer cannot be contingent upon your admission to REMS.
+If you are admitted to the College through Early Decision, you will receive your admit letter in mid-December, but your REMS application will follow the Regular Decision process described here.
+Accepting our Early Decision offer cannot be contingent upon your admission to REMS.

 - A conditional guarantee of admission to the MD program as an entering undergraduate